 \section{Abstract}

-Non-Hermitian (NH) systems, due to the existence of exceptional point (or ring, surface), exhibit exotic topological features which are inaccessible with the Hermition ones.
-Current studies on NH topology mainly focus on pure states at zero temperature, while those on mixed states remain largely unexplored.
-In this work, we investigate the topological properties of mixed states in two-dimentional NH systems, by use of the Uhlmann phase and the thermal Uhlmann-Chern number which are structured via the Uhlmann connection at specific temperatures, revealing distinct topological features compared to their pure state counterparts.
-We further extend our study to the mixed states in the three-dimensional Abelian and four-dimentional non-Abelian NH systems and verify the high-order mixed-state topology.
-Our study provides a conceptual and practical pathway for exploring topological properties in the mixed-state regime of NH physics.
+Non-Hermitian (NH) systems, owing to the existence of exceptional point (or ring and surface), exhibit exotic topological features which are inaccessible in Hermitian systems.
+While current studies on NH topology has primarily focused on pure states at zero temperature, the topological properties of mixed states remain largely unexplored.
+In this work, we investigate the mixed-state topology in two-dimensional NH systems using the Uhlmann phase and the thermal Uhlmann-Chern number, both structured via the Uhlmann connection at specific temperatures, revealing distinct topological characteristics compared to those of pure states.
+Furthermore, we extend our analysis to mixed states in three-dimensional Abelian and four-dimensional non-Abelian NH systems, confirming the existence of the higher-order mixed-state topology.
+Our study establishes a conceptual and practical pathway for exploring topological phenomena in the mixed-state regime of NH physics.